GretaCB/outdoorsy-cli/README.md

 [Customer(...), Customer(...)]
 ```

-You can also use this CLI via prompts by runnng it wthout args:
+You can also use this CLI via prompts by running it without args:
 ```bash
 outdoorsy-cli % python3 list_customers.py
 [?]
 Which file would you like to import and list?: tests/pipes.txt